 The summary of benefits recognized include:

 Current practices for water main disinfection depend on chlorine as the disinfectant with its associated chemical handling, time-consuming application, measurement, detention and lengthy flush periods and problematical wastewater disposal requirements as summarized in the American Water Works Association Standard C651 (AWWA 1993).
-Currently the three widely used and generally
+Currently the three widely used and generally effective methods are:

 A 1998 AWWA survey by Haas of 250 public water utilities found that most water utilities (87%) fail to practice dechlorination to prevent harm to wastewater treatment plant (WWTP) facilities, fish kills and other environmental hazards.
 Now there is a better way.